 At the far end of the table sat a black woman in her early twenties.
 Karen Beecher Duncan was the oldest at the table, slightly older than Hank.
 Still, having a full-time position as a researcher at San Francisco’s STAR Labs, she came across to the group as the voice of experience and reason.
 The guys often jokingly referred to her as mom.
 As the Bumblebee, Karen worked with the others as a part-time heroine.

-“OK,” Dawn began.
+“Okay,” Dawn began.
 “Let me give you what I know.”
-Dawn began to unfold the events from earlier in the day.
+And she began to unfold the events from earlier in the day.

 “As you guys know, I had a physics exam this afternoon.”
 Both Dawn and Hank were currently enrolled as underclassmen at the University of San Francisco.
 “When I finished, I had forgotten my purse underneath one of the tables.
 As I was about to return to the room to retrieve it, I saw a rather unusually dressed man heading toward the lab next to the classroom.

 “It wasn’t until I overheard him speaking with my professor, Andrei Szackas, that I realized why the man looked so familiar.
 My mother’s a diplomatic courier, and she once had the opportunity to meet this man briefly.
 I recalled her description of his dress uniform — blue shirt with orange trim, blue boots, red pants, and a flowing cape.
 This is the exact outfit he wore today when I saw him.

 “I slipped back into the classroom and listened from the lab adjacent to it.
 From the ajar door, I could distinctly hear that the man was indeed Bito Wladon, a patriotic citizen of Modora.”
 Dawn noticed that the name didn’t stir too much reaction from her friends.
 “But I think you all might know him better as Sonar, the sonic-weaponed criminal.”